7 Things Every Woman With PCOS Must Know

-When I was diagnosed with PCOS, I had no idea what it meant.
-My assumption was that the excess testosterone that I was producing was causing me to be insulin resistant.
-Little did I know, it was actually the other was around.
+I thought that it would be a good idea to put together a PCOS FAQ.
+When I was diagnosed with PCOS, I had no idea what it really meant.
+I assumed that my excess testosterone levels were causing me to be insulin resistant.
+Little did I know that it was actually the other way around.

-I’d also been told when I was first diagnosed that I’d have trouble conceiving.
-I took this as gospel and resigned myself to the fact that I was probably not going to be able to conceive naturally.
-And my initial reading on PCOS confirmed this.
-Every website confirmed that women with PCOS struggle to conceive and I thought that was just the way it is.
+During the appointment when I was diagnosed, I was told that I’d have trouble conceiving.
+I took this as gospel and resigned myself to the fact that I was probably never going to conceive naturally.
+My initial reading on PCOS confirmed this, as every website stated that I would struggle to conceive with PCOS.

-It wasn’t until much later in my functional medicine training, that I realised that this wasn’t the full story.
-The only reason for the infertility, is because the hormones are stopping the ovulation.
-So if you fix the underlying issues that are causing the hormone imbalance, then you have no less chance of getting pregnant than someone without PCOS.
+It wasn’t until much later, during my functional medicine training, that I realised this wasn’t the full story.
+The only reason for PCOS infertility is unbalanced hormones stopping ovulation.
+If you fix the underlying issues that are causing the hormone imbalance then you can stop PCOS infertility and have the same chance of getting pregnant as someone without PCOS.

-PCOS is a hormonal condition.
-Your body is producing excess androgens.
-Androgens are a name for a group of hormones that includes testosterone, as well as DHEA-S and androstenedione—they are responsible for most of the symptoms we suffer from: infertility, acne, hirsutism, and male pattern balding.
+PCOS is a hormonal condition that causes your body to produce excess androgens.
+Androgens are the name given to a group of hormones that includes testosterone, DHEA-S and androstenedione.
+These hormones are responsible for most PCOS symptoms: infertility, acne, hirsutism, and male pattern balding.
 PCOS is diagnosed (well, it should be, according to the Androgen Excess and PCOS Society Taskforce guidelines) by a blood test to test your androgen levels, and the presence of polycystic ovaries (or lack of ovulation).

 Excess androgens, even just a small amount, can stop normal menstruation and ovulation.
 But the great news is that it’s absolutely possible to reduce them and get ovulating again.
 The secret is to treat what’s causing them to be high in the first place.